Tom Huddlestone: Senior team

 He was called up into the England squad for the first time by coach Fabio Capello to face the United States and Trinidad and Tobago in friendlies.
 On 14 November 2009, he received his first cap for the senior team in the 1–0 loss in a friendly against Brazil, after coming on as a substitute in the 81st minute.
-His next appearances came in a 2010 FIFA World Cup warm up match against Mexico, where he came on in as a substitute in the 61st minute.
+His next appearances came in a 2010 FIFA World Cup warm up match against Mexico, where he came on as a substitute in the 61st minute.
 His latest appearance for England also came in a World Cup warm-up match against Japan where he started for the first time in 2–1 victory.

 In May 2010, Fabio Capello announced that Huddlestone would be in his preliminary World Cup squad of 30 players.
 However, was not selected for the final 23-man squad.
 On 11 November 2012, new England manager Roy Hodgson gave Huddlestone his first call up to the squad for two years for a friendly match against Sweden on 14 November.